Banikale/AWS-Web-Application/README.md

-Step 6: went to my local machine, clicked on the folder i had saved my downloaded keypair Step 7: right clicked an empty space on an empty space and clicked on git bash Step 8: run my keypair code on the git bash terminal to ensure my keypair is not publicly visible Step 9:  i run the apache code to attache apache to my instace sudo yum update -y
+Step 6: went to my local machine, clicked on the folder i had saved my downloaded keypair Step 7: right clicked an empty space on an empty space and clicked on git bash Step 8: run my keypair code on the git bash terminal to ensure my keypair is not publicly visible Step 9: i run the apache code to deploy apache to my instace sudo yum update -y
 sudo yum install httpd -y
 sudo systemctl start httpd